ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

     :alt: arXiv link

-Example of a Fully Bayesian Forecast using an `Evidence Network <https://ui.adsabs.harvard.edu/abs/2023arXiv230511241J/abstract>`__.
+Example of a fully Bayesian forecast performed using an `Evidence Network <https://ui.adsabs.harvard.edu/abs/2023arXiv230511241J/abstract>`__.
-This code also replicates the analysis presented in `Gessey-Jones et al. (2023) <TBD>`__.
+This code also replicates the analysis of `Gessey-Jones et al. (2023) <TBD>`__.
-It thus serves the dual purposes of providing an example code base others can modify for their own Fully Bayesian Forecasts and providing a reproducible analysis for the letter.
+This repository thus serves the dual purposes of providing an example code base others can modify to perform their own fully Bayesian forecasts and also providing a reproducible analysis pipeline for the letter.

-The overall goal of the code is to produce a Fully Bayesian Forecast for the chance of a `REACH <https://ui.adsabs.harvard.edu/abs/2022NatAs...6..984D/abstract>`__ like experiment detecting the 21-cm global signal, given a noise level.
+The overall goal of the code is to produce a fully Bayesian forecast for the chance of a `REACH <https://ui.adsabs.harvard.edu/abs/2022NatAs...6..984D/abstract>`__ like experiment making a significant detection of the 21-cm global signal, given a noise level.
 It also produces figures showing how this conclusion changes with fixed astrophysical parameters and provides a way to validate the forecast through blind coverage tests and comparison to `PolyChord <https://ui.adsabs.harvard.edu/abs/2015MNRAS.453.4384H/abstract>`__.